 “Stories are the means by which we navigate the world” – George Monbiot

 But I want to go even further back to where this story began.
-Both Gabi and I have had the privilege of growing up immersed in the natural wonders of the Australian landscape.
-For Gabi, it was the coastline of Western Australia and for me, the rugged shores of Victoria’s surf coast.
+I have had the privilege of growing up immersed in the natural wonders of the Australian landscape captivated by the rugged shores of Victoria’s surf coast.
 From a young age, my memories revolve around camping, surfing, road trips and family stories we’ll keep private for now.
 I always had a fascination with nature, something derived from my surroundings, for a long time I wanted to be a palaeontologist or archaeologist, the thought of digging up history and having a deeper understanding of how things work was of great interest to me.
 I didn’t think I would end up being a fashion designer, but as I learn more and more about the role of a designer in our built world, the dots start to connect.

 Jump forward to university where Gabi and I met, finding common ground on childhood memories, experiences and a strong interest in sustainable ways of living.
 I use the term sustainable loosely because it’s an enormous, all-encompassing term, but for us it is a way of living and has been cultivated in us from a young age by our families and our nurturing environments.
 We both explored up-cycling and artisanal techniques in our graduate collections, sourcing materials from local op shops, garbage tips or donations from friends and families.
 We took ownership over the cloth through craft-based practices including embroidery, screen printing, painting and embellishment.
 A theme that ran through both was in-depth research into the communicative power of fashion and the context in which we read it.